St. Joseph's College Annual Greater New York Regional

 currently enrolled at the high school they represent.

-language reference book for each computer language they intend to use.
+ONE language reference book for the computer language they intend to

 on the St. Joseph's College server.
 Access to the team's folder will be